jasongraham/blog/source/_posts/2013-08-19-dear-jason.markdown

 Anyway, I'm now able to look at and see all the emails you've been sending.
 Given the number of this short period, and the subject lines, I expect it's quite urgent.
-Unfortunately, given my earlier ferret related difficulties, the contents of the email weren't retrievable, and all I have is a couple of the headers.
+Unfortunately, given my earlier ferret related difficulties, the contents of each email weren't retrievable, and all I have is a couple of the headers.
 The envelope sealer also is malfunctioning, so I'm needing to post this on my blog rather than reply through email.